-Hauser served as chair of the Soccer Rules Committee for the NFHS from 1999-2003 and was a member of the NFHS Equity Committee from 2004-2007.
+Hauser served as chair of the Soccer Rules Committee for the NFHS from 1999-2003, was a member of the NFHS Basketball Rules Committee from 2011-2014, and was a member of the NFHS Equity Committee from 2004-2007.
 In addition, she was a member of the NFHS Officials' Quarterly Publications Committee from 1996-98.
 In 2007, Hauser received the NFHS Citation Award for contributions to the NFHS, state associations, athletic director and coaching professions, and officiating advocation.
 She was inducted in to the Wisconsin Basketball Coaches Association Hall of Fame in the Fall of 2010 as a Friend of Basketball.
-Currently, Hauser is a member of the NFHS Basketball Rules Committee.

 Todd Clark began his role as the Association's director of communications on July 1, 2000.

 His responsibilities include overseeing the print production aspect of the association, internal and external communications, media relations, marketing/sponsorships, advertising, tournament records, sportsmanship and assisting with Website maintenance and the football playoffs.

 At the national level, he served on the NFHS Records Committee from 2007-10 and on the NFHS Annual Meeting Advisory Committee from 2009-10.
 In 2012, he received an NFHS citation for his outstanding contributions to high school sports.